humnetlab/Urban_Dynamics/README.md

 (2) Modeling the spread of COVID-19 with mobility and urban form variables in 11 Spanish cities with GBM model, and explain the impacts of variables with SHAP package.

+## Estiamte of $R_t$ in the studies 11 Spanish cities:
+We use the EpiEstim R package (https://cran.r-project.org/web/packages/EpiEstim/) to estiamte the time-varying reproduction number $R_t$ in each Spanish city.
+Please find the source code in "Rt_estimate.R".

 ## Running the code with data in one specific city:
 For one city, the required data to reproduce the results include: